Field Hockey - Fall 2023

 If more than ten players from the same grade and school register, participants may be assigned to teams with participants from different attendance areas.
 It is not rare for “combo” teams, or teams with participants from two or more different schools to be formed.
 If your child’s school has filled its primary team roster, a combo team will be formed.
 Players whose registrations are received during the priority registration period are placed in the primary school team first.

 Charter, Parochial, Private, and Out-of-District Public Schools

 Teams are coached and assisted by volunteers, many of whom are parents.
 Coaches and team parents are always needed!
-If you would like to volunteer, please fill out the volunteer question when registering online or the Adult Volunteer section of the registration form.
+If you would like to volunteer, please fill out the Fall volunteer coaches information form or fill out the volunteer question when registering online or the Adult Volunteer section of the paper registration form.

 Participants receive a team t-shirt which must be worn at all games.
 Players must wear shin guards under their socks.
 Shorts, athletic shoes, and socks are standard team uniforms.
 Indicate your child’s t-shirt size when you register.
 During games and practices, all jewelry, such as rings, watches, bracelets (including friendship), earrings of any kind (including starters), chains or necklaces are illegal.
 Any player who fails to remove his or her jewelry may not participate until it is removed.